ZhanghanNi/community-detection-blue/README.md

         --dataset {karate_club,college_football,celegans_neural,urban_movement_synthetic}
 ```

 Note: runs all algorithms with no limit on the number of communities, instead all return communities that maximize modularity.
+All of our datasets consist of weighted graphs, but weights may not be displayed for the sake of producing readable plots.
+The second plot that shows our results is a graph where communities have been merged into just one node and labeled with a number.
 Louvain runs for two iterations and BVNS runs with 100 iterations and a kmax of 3 for all datasets except for Karate Club and College Football where kmax is 4.

 ## File Structure
 Each member of the team has their own directory with miscellaneous files.
 Please only run `main.py` as it has the capability to run all of our algorithms on all of our datasets.
 There is also a `Util` directory for shared utility functions used across implementations.